 They are the type of person who will let one small incident like spill coffee ruin their entire day, claiming that they are ‘unlucky’.

-Steps to Improve Your Luck
+Steps to Improve your Good Fortune

 The first step to maximizing your luck is by broadening your opportunities.
 Don’t be too focused on what you have and don’t have.
 Enjoy the process of growing and never fear taking risks.
 Taking risks puts you outside of your comfort zone and usually leads to new and bigger opportunities and new pathways.
 Be open-minded, be fearless and do not be worried about the unknown.